AshishLakkapatri/COVID---19---SQL-Data-Exploration-/README.md

 For a more in-depth understanding of the project and SQL skills, refer to the tutorial series on Alex the Analyst's [YouTube channel](https://www.youtube.com/@AlexTheAnalyst).

-*Note: The project assumes the existence of specific tables (CovidDeaths, CovidVaccinations, etc.) in the PortfolioProject database.*